bbc/digital-paper-edit-firebase/docs/ADR/2019-11-27-firestore-saving-timed-transcripts.md

 4. Saving JSON as a file in Firebase cloud storage, while storing the location of path in Firestore
 5. Compression - BSON - Binary JSON
 6. Compression - JSONC with Gzip
-7. Compression - binary with UBJSON
+7. Compression - UBJSON - Universal Binary JSON

 ## Decision Outcome